Antony8-jpg/TankBattle/README.md

 - Move your tank using the arrow keys.
 - Press spacebar to shoot.
+- Press F to shoot a special bullet.
 - Avoid enemy bullets and eliminate enemy tanks to win.